eitanf/GAMO-R/comparison-GA/README.md

 Instructions to download and run:
 1) Download the repository as is.
 2) Run main.py, changing any parameters as desired
-3) Data will be deposited to caruana_data.
+3) Data will be deposited to results.
 Use data_analysis.py to compute statistics